land-boards/lb-Arduino-Code/libraries/IRremote/README.md

 ### ReceiveAndSend
 Record and play back last received IR signal at button press.

-### MinimalReceiver + SmallReceiver
+### SmallReceiver
-If code size matters, look at these examples.
+If code size matters, look at these example.<br/>

+### MinimalReceiver
+The MinimalReceiver example uses the **TinyReceiver** library  which can **only receive NEC codes, but does not require any timer**.<br/>
+MinimalReceiver can be tested online with [WOKWI](https://wokwi.com/arduino/projects/299034264157028877).
+Click on the receiver while simulation is running to specify individual IR codes.

 ### IRDispatcherDemo
-Framework for calling different functions for different IR codes.
+Framework for calling different functions of **your program** for different IR codes.

 ### IRrelay
 Control a relay (connected to an output pin) with your remote.